John Ruddick

 John Raymond Nettleton Ruddick is an Australian politician.
-He has been a Libertarian member of the New South Wales Legislative Council since 20 April 2023, and is the first member of the party to be elected to the NSW Parliament.
-Before entering Parliament, Ruddick was a member of the Liberal Party.
+He has been a Libertarian member of the New South Wales Legislative Council since 20 April 2023, and is the first member of the NSW Libertarian Party to be elected to the NSW Parliament.
+Before joining the NSW Libertarian Party, Ruddick was a member of the Liberal Party.

 Career

 Liberal Party

 Ruddick was a member of the Liberal Party for over twenty-five years.
 He worked as a member of staff to former Federal Member for Parramatta, Ross Cameron and served as a member of the NSW Liberal Party state executive.

 In 2011, Ruddick first contested the presidency of the NSW Liberal Party on a platform of democratisation.
 He unsuccessfully contested the presidency again the following year, increasing his vote to 40%.

 In 2013, he appeared on 7.30, calling for further restrictions on lobbyists holding positions in the Liberal Party.
 For this, he faced suspension from the party for between two and five years.
 He was subsequently suspended for the full five years.

 In 2017, while a member of the Liberal Party, Ruddick threatened to join the Cory Bernardi-led Australian Conservatives if the 'Warringah Motion' for plebiscites to determine preselections was not carried.

 In 2020, Ruddick started JR Mortgages, a mortgage broker house in Sydney.
 He is listed as the company's director.